 If you use the documents specified in this standard in place, or they periodically overlap in the field of your activity, we strongly recommend that you be familiar with the structure of this standard and the information given in it.

 Food processing machinery — Slicing machines — Safety and hygiene requirements

 International standards are created even for such devices that can be used both professionally and in everyday life.
 A prime example of international standardization for a slicer is EN 1974: 2020.

-This document specifies the safety and hygiene requirements for the design and manufacture, installation, training, use, cleaning and maintenance of slicing machines which are fitted with a motor-driven blade of more than 150 mm in diameter, provided with a product support.
+This document specifies the safety and hygiene requirements for the design and manufacture, installation, training, use, cleaning, and maintenance of slicing machines that are fitted with a motor-driven blade of more than 150 mm in diameter, provided with product support.
 These types of slicing machines are intended to be used in shops, restaurants, supermarkets, canteens, etc. to slice foodstuffs.

 This document applies to the hazards arising during all the phases of the life of the machine as described in EN ISO 12100:2010, 5.4.